garrandall/popular-music-data/tracks/lamplight-david-essex.md

 Got me rocking and reeling
 Reeling and feeling
 Gotta get to you babe
-Just gotta get through, ooh ooh
+Just gotta get through, ohooh

 I can see lamplight
 Shining from your window